electrode-io/fynpo/README.md

 # Compatibility

 - `fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.

+- `fyn` uses npm's [pacote] to do data retrieval.
+That means its package data handling is the same as npm and it can use npm's cache directly.

 - The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with NodeJS.
 The only caveat is NodeJS module loader always resolve a package's path to its real path.